-Leisure fishermen were out in force on the beach at West Bexington, on my arrival for this spring visit.
-The steep shingle bank amplified the sound of the pebbles in the tidal breakers.
-There’s an unspoilt aura here and a handy walkway at the back of the beach, so the nature and bird life can be enjoyed in its beach context.
-With beach side parking and handy local facilities, many day trippers had also chosen West Bexington as a destination.
+Leisure fishermen were out in force on the beach at West Bexington, upon my arrival for this spring season re-visit.
+The steep shingle bank amplified the sound of the pebbles, as they turned in the tidal breakers.
+There’s an unspoilt aura here and a handy walkway at the back of the beach, so the nature and bird life can be enjoyed in their beach context.
+With beach-side parking and handy local facilities, many day trippers had also chosen West Bexington as a destination.

 John’s enjoyment of the fishing and the nature at hand here.